OSGeo/OSGeoLive-doc/en/overview/zoo-project_overview.rst

 for the corresponding implementation.
 The metadata file describes all the available functions which can be called using a WPS Exec Request, as well as the desired input/output.
-Services contain the algorithms and functions, and can now be implemented in C/C++, Fortran, Java, Python, PHP and JavaScript.
+Services contain the algorithms and functions, and can now be implemented in C/C++, Fortran, Java, Python, PHP, Ruby, C# and JavaScript.

 Core Features